wix-playground/dapperdox/README.md

 *A markdown example* and *A markdown example 2*.
 This insertion into the navigation tree has been activated and is controlled by some meta data contained within the GFM files.
 This is described in the section [Controlling guide behaviour with meta data](#controlling-guide-behaviour-with-meta-data).

 **GFM support is a new feature, and so guides created using GFM are not currently styled correctly.
 Standard GFM HTML is generated which does not use the appropriate theme CSS.
-This will be addressed shortly.**
+This being addressed in issue https://github.com/zxchris/swaggerly/issues/1 **

 #### Controlling guide behaviour with meta data